 I also decided to increase the inner tube from 3" to 3.9", using a 5.5" O.D. clear tube and matching Blue Tube airframe for the aft section.
 The larger diameter means the number of pixel columns could increase, even up to 30.
 I decided to go with 24 columns, which was the closest circumfrential spacing to the longitudinal spacing of the pixel strips.
 That's 24 rows of 75 pixels each, for a total of 1800 individual lights.

 The Arduino line is still pretty much the same as 2013, but there are other options for processors.
-This time I decided on the Teeny 3.6, which has a much faster clock rate and even a float-point coprocessor.
+This time I decided on the Teeny 3.6, which has a much faster clock rate and even a floating-point coprocessor.

 Since I built version 1, a new generation of LED pixel strips became common.
 The APA102-C strips can be addressed much faster because they use a 2-wire SPI protocol rather than the fixed-rate 1-wire protocol of the older WS2812B strips.
 These can be purchased from AdaFruit under the name "DotStar", or from Amazon or Alibaba in full 5m reels.